“Read not to contradict and confute; nor to believe and take for granted; nor to find talk and discourse; but to weigh and consider.”

 - Your body or emotions may be noticing a real mismatch, danger, opportunity, or value conflict.

 Use slower rational analysis when the decision is high-stakes, unfamiliar, numerical, politically pressured, emotionally loaded, complex, or vulnerable to wishful thinking.
 Also use analysis when feedback is delayed or noisy, such as in investing, climate forecasting, organizational strategy, health decisions, public policy, relationships under stress, or long-range planning.
-In those situations, intuition may feel confident while being magnificently wrong, which is one of humanity’s more reliable product lines.

 Use rational analysis more strongly when: